 (2144 words, nine-minute read)

 The naked body on stage (even if only imagined) has a potent social power: taboos surrounding the body can shock and offend some Singaporeans.
 But when did this start?
-How has public response to incidences of nudity on the Singapore stage changed, and how have changing policies on censorship have (or have not) affected what gets bared on stage?
+How has public response to incidences of nudity on the Singapore stage changed, and how have changing policies on censorship affected (or not) what gets bared on stage?

 One of the first recorded instances of on-stage undress was at the 10th Singapore Arts Festival in 1986, where the Ballet National du Senegal performed Rhapsodies and M’bini M’dam topless – while the headline suggests it “caused hardly a stir”, there emerged a reaction from a Straits Times Forum letter-writer who was “embarrassed by Senegal’s bare-breasted dancers”.
 In response, a PR officer from the Ministry of Community Development advised that “we should not impose our own personal cultural yardsticks on them”, asserting that “the organisers allowed the dancers to perform in their traditional style.
 They can distinguish between artistic performance and eroticism.”